AlejandroFraga/web-cv/README.md

 The website is divided in these sections:

   - [About](http://alejandrofraga.me) - Here I talk a little about my studies and experience
-  - [Projects](http://alejandrofraga.me/projects) - Here I show all my projects that are at least WIP
+  - [Projects](http://alejandrofraga.me/projects) - Here I show all my projects
-  - IResume - Interactive resume* (WIP)

->*In this section you'll can play as me in an videogame.
-So instead of reading boring details, you'll be reading boring details inside a videogame.
-Who doesn't love that?

 ## Used tools